Innovative Approaches to Adapting VALUE Rubrics to Foster Learner Feedback in High-Impact Practices

 3. Identify key ways institutions can adapt VALUE Rubrics for use across various assessment processes and disciplines

-Ms. Dana Scott, Assistant Professor; Director of Assessment of Student Learning Outcomes, East Falls Campus, Thomas Jefferson University
+Ms. Dana Scott, Associate Professor; Director of Assessment of Student Learning Outcomes, East Falls Campus, Thomas Jefferson University

 Dana Scott is a multi-disciplinary artist and educator working in the Philadelphia area.
 Her work, ranging from photography to installation, focuses on translations of natural form based in aesthetics, exploration and composition.
 Her pedagogy focuses on Foundation Studies, including Design and Design Thinking, as well as Educational Assessment.
 She is currently the Director of Assessment of Student Learning Outcomes at Thomas Jefferson University, East Falls Campus, and an Assistant Professor in the Kanbar College of Design, Engineering, and Commerce.
 Her teaching history includes 2D and 3D Design, Drawing, Art History, Design Thinking and First Year Seminar courses.
 Dana has exhibited her work internationally, and presented on a variety of topics at assessment conferences, including the Assessment Institute at IUPUI and the Drexel Assessment Conference.